aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/lineformat/_index.md

 ```

-Gets and sets the begin arrow width type of the line.
+the begin arrow width type of the line.

 ```
 lineFmt.setBeginArrowheadWidth(MsoArrowheadWidth.MEDIUM);